 Standard atomic weight is used to give the value of the mean of the atomic masses in a mixture of isotopes in a given sample of an element.

-Given below is a table which lists the first 30 elements based on atomic number and their corresponding atomic mass.
+Given below is a table that lists the first 30 elements based on atomic number and their corresponding atomic mass.

 |ATOMIC NUMBER||ELEMENT||ATOMIC MASS|